SigmanGroup/Multiobjective_Optimization/README.md

 - Job-type is blank for optimizations, ‘SPE’ for single-point calculations with the PdCl2, and ‘SPE_NoPd’ for the single-point calculations without PdCl2.
 (e.g. DFT-output files for conformer #1 for (S,S) Et DuPhos would be ‘SS_Et_DuPhos_1.log’, ‘SS_Et_DuPhos_1_SPE.log’, and ‘SS_Et_DuPhos_1_SPE_NoPd.log’

+## Contributors
+- Chemical_Space: code by Lucy van Dijk and Jordan Dotson
+- GetSum_Parameters: code by Jordan Dotson and Lucy van Dijk.
+Portions of code were adapted from a script by Toby Gensch.
+- Logistic Regression: code by Jordan Dotson with contributions from Lucy van Dijk.
+Portions of code were adpated from a script by Cian Kingston